protocol/web3-dev-team/proposals/79-typescript-definitions.md

 We already have [one example](https://github.com/ipfs/js-dag-service) of code being contributed to the PL stack from a third-party that uses TypeScript and could be improved by typing in the rest of our stack.

+Work on typing in the js-ipfs stack has already surfaced a large number of bugs.
+Typing on complex codebases is a proven method of increasing code quality, both in the codebase and by consumers of the codebases.

 #### Confidence
 _How sure are we that this impact would be realized?
 Label from [this scale](https://medium.com/@nimay/inside-product-introduction-to-feature-priority-using-ice-impact-confidence-ease-and-gist-5180434e5b15)_.